YongHsiangHsieh/Agentic-Networks-Incident-Copilot/README.md

 - Pluggable persistent checkpointer (Redis/Postgres)
 - Optional command execution adapters with stronger safety gates
 - Slack bot and simple web UI

 ---

+## 🔭 Future Improvements (Planned)

+These are near-term evolutions beyond the current prototype to make the system even more production-ready and flexible:

+- Deployment via AWS Bedrock Agents: Package and operate the copilot using AWS Bedrock Agents/Agent Core for managed, secure runtime in AWS environments.
+- Richer LangGraph branching and retries: In addition to human-in-the-loop, allow developers/engineers to branch, retry, or stop at any approval or decision point; different paths for different scenarios.
+- From push-only to assisted fetch: Today you push incident context at start.
+We’ll add human-permissioned data fetchers so the system can pull metrics/logs/topology on demand (with explicit approvals), reducing manual data wrangling.
+- Real-time monitoring integration: Begin with AWS services (e.g., CloudWatch/Prometheus connectors).
+On incident, the copilot can fetch the latest telemetry automatically (with human approval), so engineers don’t have to assemble the data first.

+See the Wiki for implementation notes and integration options.

+---